A Hospital in Rome

 What I learned

-Medical-evacuation insurance is worth the cost.
 I was lucky, and I didn't need to be evacuated--but if my mild stroke had been worse, I might have faced with a choice between staying in Italy indefinitely or refinancing my house to get home.
 (A transatlantic air ambulance can cost US $40,000 or more.)
-I've now bought a family membership with MedJetAssist, which I arranged through our travel-insurance partner, InsureMyTrip.
-If you're middle-aged or older and can't afford to get stuck overseas, consider buying MedJetAssist coverage before your next trip.
+I've now bought a family membership with MedJetAssist.
+If you can't afford to get stuck overseas due to an accident or illness, consider buying MedJetAssist coverage before your next trip.

 Venice Experience: Surgery Day